trycourier/courier-node/README.md

   })
   ```
 - **Support for multiple runtimes**: The SDK uses global fetch when available, otherwise
-  defaults to nod-fetch.
+  defaults to node-fetch.
 This means you can use Courier in multiple runtimes; Node.js,
   Vercel, and Cloudflare Workers.

 ### v3 to v4